causaliq/causaliq/README.md

 Currently underway:

+* [**CausalIQ Analysis**](https://github.com/causaliq/causaliq-analysis) → provides tools to evaluate structure learning experiments and generate publication-ready charts and tables.
 * [**CausalIQ Data**](https://github.com/causaliq/causaliq-data) → optimised data handling, statistical testing, and scoring infrastructure for causal discovery and Bayesian network operations.
 * [**CausalIQ Workflow**](https://github.com/causaliq/causaliq-workflow) → orchestration of causal discovery and inference, and analysis with LLM integration.
 * [**Zenodo Sync**](https://github.com/causaliq/zenodo-sync) → synchronise local research data and results with Zenodo for reproducible science.
 CLI and API to upload, publish and download assets.

 Coming soon:

-* **CausalIQ Discovery** provides algorithms for learning causal graph structures from observational data.
+* **CausalIQ Discovery** → provides algorithms for learning causal graph structures from observational data.
 There is a focus on simple, stable and competitive algorithms.
-* **CausalIQ Knowledge** combines the traditional statistical structure learning algorithms with the contextual understanding and reasoning capabilities of Large Language Models.
+* **CausalIQ Knowledge** → combines the traditional statistical structure learning algorithms with the contextual understanding and reasoning capabilities of Large Language Models.
 This integration enables more interpretable, domain-aware, and human-friendly causal discovery workflows.
-* **CausalIQ Analysis** provides tools to evaluate structure learning experiments and generate publication-ready charts and tables.
-* **CausalIQ Papers** uses the other projects to reproduce all experiments and results in published CausalIQ papers.
+* **CausalIQ Papers** → uses the other projects to reproduce all experiments and results in published CausalIQ papers.

 ## 🌍 Project identity